lemonade-ww/photo-collage-gui/README.md

 # Photo Collage GUI

-This project is a Python application that allows users to create photo collages from images in a specified folder.
-It features a graphical user interface (GUI) for easy interaction.
+This application allows you to create photo collages using a graphical user interface.

 ## Project Structure